sttts/ldap-notify/README.md

 The multi-line value is useful for long lists like in the `restrict_to_users` value.

-The default configuration is the following:
+The default configuration is the following (call `ldap-notify` with the `--print-conf` parameter to print it):

 ```
 [common]